Martung: Water situation

 Martung is not very rich in water in contrast to the rest of District Shangla.
 Water is not a problem only in Sinkarai viz: the areas very near to the river Indus.
-Sinkarai includes Kabalgram, Dedal, Kamach, Behar and many more small villages.
+Sinkarai includes Kabalgram, Dedal, Kamach, Behar,Gunangar Shamshikhel and many more small villages.
 The rest of Martung has many springs and small streams but they normally depend on the annual rainfall.
 Spring water was being used as drinking water since long, which the people carried from nearby springs to their houses.
 Small pipelines stretched from such springs to one or more houses are also common there, but a proper water supply scheme does not exist.
 Environmental changes since the early 1990s have affected the area and Martung gets less precipitation than normal since then.
 Some people living in the valley now dig wells to get water from.
 The water table is around 50 m below the earth surface in the central village of Martung.
 This situation has also led to reduced water quantity in the springs and small rivers.
 For the last 10 to 15 years, there are only two small rivers, namely Eitai and Khowar that flow for the whole year, also with reduced water than usual.
 This situation has greatly reduced the production of rice in the area, which is one of the major crops being grown there.